Body donation at Mayo Clinic

-Mayo Clinic's anatomical bequest program in Rochester, Minn., accepts whole-body donations for the purposes of medical education, research and surgical training, and the development and testing of new surgical devices and techniques.
+Mayo Clinic's anatomical bequest program in Rochester, Minnesota, accepts whole-body donations for the purposes of medical education, research and surgical training, and the development and testing of new surgical devices and techniques.

 Anatomy is the study of the structure and function of the human body.
 It's one of the most important courses in the education of doctors, physical therapists and many other health care professionals.
 The study of anatomy comes early in the medical curriculum and serves as the foundation for other courses.
 Further, doctors in residency training and those in practice often pursue special courses in anatomy to enhance their skills and learn new techniques.
 Body donation plays a critical role in helping medical and health-related science students master the complex anatomy of the human body and provides researchers with an essential tool for discoveries to help patients.

 In addition to being used for teaching, bodies donated to Mayo Clinic's program are used by researchers in developing new surgical procedures, such as: